FollettSchoolSolutions/perfmon4j/readme.txt

 McHenry, IL 60050

 ** 2.1.1 TBD
+- Fixed a cosmetic issue where a thread trace could display a negative duration due to clock slewing.
+This was seen once in a test environment, though the exact cause is uncertain.

 ** 2.1.0 - 8/20/24
 - Javaagent parameters can now be included in the bootConfiguration setting of